Interpolation in Linear Logic and Related Systems: Introduction

 \section{Introduction}

 This paper is part of a larger effort to understand interpolation in substructural logics.
 The latter has been studied extensively in special cases, and complete classifications of substructural logics with various interpolation properties are known for some of these.
 For instance, Maksimova has shown that there are just $7$ consistent superintuitionsitic logics with the deductive interpolation property (for short, \prp{DIP}) and given concrete axiomatizations of them \cite{Mak77}.
 On the other hand, the results of \cite{DiNLe00} entail a complete classification of axiomatic extensions of \L{}ukasiewicz logic with the \prp{DIP}, of which there are $\aleph_0$.
-More generally, a line of work on H\'ajek's basic fuzzy logic shows that there are uncountably many axiomatic extensions of the latter without the \prp{DIP} and offers some partial classifications \cite{Mon06,AB21,AB23,FM22}.
+More generally, a line of work on H\'ajek's basic fuzzy logic shows that there are uncountably many axiomatic extensions of the latter without the \prp{DIP} and offers some partial classifications \cite{Mon06,AB21,FM22}.
 All of the aforementioned logics are extensions of the full Lambek calculus with the exchange rule $\fle$, and this study's original aim was to ascertain whether $\fle$ has uncountably many axiomatic extensions with the \prp{DIP}.
 We answer this question in the positive not only for $\fle$, but also for classical and intuitionistic linear logic and their multiplicative-additive fragments.
 We further show that none of the uncountably many logics we identify have the Craig interpolation property (for short, \prp{CIP}), but that all of them have a guarded variant of the \prp{CIP}.
+Because the existing literature suggests that interpolation is a relatively rare property among non-classical logics generally and substructural logics in particular, these results are rather surprising.
+They contribute not just to the study of the particular logics considered here, but also to our understanding of interpolation on a broader level.

 Substructural logics comprise a diverse family of resource-sensitive logics, and are often presented in terms of a Gentzen-style sequent calculus called the \emph{full Lambek calculus}, depicted in Figure~\ref{fig:FL}.
 The full Lambek calculus lacks the basic structural rules (viz. weakening, contraction, and exchange), giving it the flexibility to model many forms of reasoning where these rules may not be valid.
 The most prominent logics modeled in this way arise as axiomatic extensions of the full Lambek calculus plus the \emph{exchange rule}: